-- As a matter of law, the HSF has presented a misplaced argument based on erroneous appreciation of the law regarding alleged improper motives.
+- appreciation of the law regarding alleged improper motives.
 The SCA has held that "bad motive does not destroy a good case".
 Once it is accepted that the motive for a prosecution is irrelevant where the merits of the case against an accused are good, the motive for the launch of the private prosecution must equally be so.
 The HSF appears to have deliberately overlooked the effect of the SCA Harms judgment and uncritically adopted the "ulterior purpose" justification as a basis for attacking my private prosecution of Downer.
 A disingenuous litigant cannot be of assistance to a court.
-Nor can they be described with a straight face as a "friend of the court". - 115.
-The HSF's false submission that in prosecuting Mr Downer, Mr Zuma effectively "take aim at the National Prosecuting Authority itself that institution which our Constitution singly endows with the power to institute criminal prosecutions on behalf of the state and whose powers Mr Zuma now seeks to appropriate" has been refuted.
-This is nonsensical in that prosecutors are frequently the subject of recusal applications and their removal from a case can never suggest that the entire NPA is hamstrung from prosecuting cases. - 116.
+Nor can they be described with a straight face as a "friend of the court". - 111.
+I have refuted the HSF's false submission that in prosecuting Mr Downer, I effectively "take aim at the National Prosecuting Authority itself that institution which our Constitution singly endows with the power to institute criminal prosecutions on behalf of the state and whose powers Mr Zuma now seeks to appropriate".
+This is nonsensical in that prosecutors are frequently the subject of recusal applications and their removal from a case can never suggest that the entire NPA is hamstrung from prosecuting cases. - 112.
 A removal and replacement of a prosecutor can never be equated with removal of the entire NPA.
 It is a fallacy for the HSF to suggest that a criminal prosecution of a prosecutor even where warranted implicates prosecutorial independence.
 In extreme cases, such as when there are allegations of corruption, a prosecutor's conflict of interest may even become the predicate for a criminal prosecution.